Nonverbal Communication: Definition, Types, Importance (Explained)

 Touch is a widely used form of non-verbal communication tool.

 By touching, one can express a wide range of emotions.
-However, the accepted modes of touch vary depending on the gender, age, relative status, intimacy and cultural background of the persons.
+However, the accepted modes of touch vary depending on the gender, age, relative status, intimacy, and cultural background of the person.

 For example, in the context of our culture, when one touches you from the back of the examination hall, your understanding is that he wants to know something.